John Bartlett (botanist): Plant collecting

 Bartlett was an enthusiastic plant collector, who specialised in collecting New Zealand mosses, liverworts, and lichens.
 He was a self-taught amateur botanist, and began collecting plants when he was in his twenties.
+He collected specimens for professional botanists.
 The speed at which he collected plants, and his capacity to cover large areas of unvisited country led him being given the nickname "Hurricane Bartlett".
-John spoke Māori, which at times may have helped him gain access to land not normally visited by botanists.
-He collected specimens for professional botanists.
+He spoke Māori, which at times may have helped him gain access to land not normally visited by botanists.

 DSIR Botanist Tony Druce describes meeting and working with Bartlett: "He arrived at our home with his old car laden with plants ...
 Of course he exhausted the field of higher plants in North Auckland in a few years, and moved on (down?) to lower plants.
 He went at such a speed that he could never give me precise localities".

 From the mid-1970s Bartlett began collecting lichens.
 He sent specimens to specialists around the world, and David Galloway, the New Zealand lichenologist, recalled that from 1977 to 1985 Bartlett provided him "with an apparently inexhaustible supply of new and critical material for the New Zealand lichen flora".

-An extract of a letter written by Bartlett to Galloway in January 1982 illustrates his indefategible approach "...
+An extract of a letter written by Bartlett to Galloway in January 1982 illustrates his indefatigable approach "...
 I have returned from the incredible wilds of the West Coast of the S.I. after (1) spending a night in the bush on the coast near Bruce Bay cut off from the beach by rising tide!
 (2) falling into a tarn (deep!) near the Percy Pass (Manapouri) (3) nearly stranded on a limestone bluff at Castle Hill, Cave Stream 50' below!
 (4) Forgetting my boots and having to climb up through the bush above Wilmot Pass in my socks!..."
 Bartlett's lichen and bryophyte collections are represented in New Zealand and international museum collections.
 Auckland Museum holds the holotype of Bartlettiella fragilis, a lichen genus he first collected in the north west Ruahine Range, and there are Bartlett specimens in the Natural History Museum, London.
 Bartlett added some fifty species of mosses to the New Zealand flora.
-In 1985,a new family of mosses, the Hypnobartlettiaceae, was named in his honour (based on specimens he collected in North West Nelson).
+In 1985, a new family of mosses, the Hypnobartlettiaceae, was named in his honour (based on specimens he collected in North West Nelson).
 In addition to collecting specimens, Bartlett published around 24 scientific publications.